pfftdammitchris/aitmed-react/src/stories/docs/PhotoList/readme.md

 ### `props.icons`

-If you provide `icons` as a prop you can use it to override the default icons implemented in this module. `icons` is an object with the icon names as keys and the value is an object with options to determine the look of the icon.
+If you provide `icons` as a prop you can use it to override the default icons. `icons` is an object of `IconConfig` objects where an **icon name** is the key and their value is the `IconConfig` object.
+You can use this to configure icon defaults in the interface.
+This will be reflected throughout the component (ex: in the avatars, actions, etc).
 You can provide the `component` option to override the default icon.

-Note: This prop doesn't decide which icons to render on each row.
-Instead, `props.actions` is used to determine which icons to render. `props.actions` also has the higher priority in rendering a custom component if both `props.icons` and `props.actions` have a conflicting custom icon component.
+Note: This prop has a lower specificity than `props.actions` when rendering an icon for the actions.
+Instead, `props.actions` is used to determine which icons to render if both `props.icons` and `props.actions` have a conflicting `props.component` for the **icon name**.

 ```jsx
 import React from 'react'